 Vitamin E provides skin with both protection and recovery from damage.
 A fat-soluble vitamin, Vitamin E strengthens skin and makes it more capable of capturing and locking in moisture.
-It also improves* your skin’s elasticity.
-When skin is moist, it is less prone to skin damages resulting to wrinkles, fine lines, dryness, and blotching.
+It also improves your skin’s elasticity.
+On study shows that, when skin is moist, it is less prone to skin damages resulting to wrinkles, fine lines, dryness, and blotching.

 The recommended dietary allowance of Vitamin E for a healthy adult is 15mg.
 Anything more than that can do you more harm than good.
 If you’re eating well, there’s really no need for Vitamin E supplementation.
 Broccoli, almond, hazel nuts, kiwi, avocados, and spinach are excellent sources of Vitamin E.